Namma Metro: Controversies

-In August 2021, the Karnataka government requested large corporations with offices on the Outer Ring Road (ORR) to consider extending remote work policies until the end of 2022 to reduce traffic congestion during the soon-to-be initiated Metro rail construction on the stretch from Silk Board to KR Puram.
+In August 2021, the Karnataka government requested large corporations with offices on the Outer Ring Road (ORR) to consider extending remote work policies until the end of 2022 to reduce traffic congestion during the soon-to-be initiated metro rail construction on the stretch from Silk Board to KR Puram.
 Due to questions raised by IT companies and employees awaiting return to their offices, the government issued a clarification that it was not mandatory.

-On 10 January 2023, an under-construction metro pillar casing on the ORR stretch of the Blue Line collapsed, leading to the death of a woman and her child.
-Several officials of the BMRCL and the Nagarjuna Construction Company (with whom the BMRCL had a contract with) have been booked.
+On 10 January 2023, there was an accident when an under-construction metro pillar rebar on the ORR stretch of the Blue Line fell sideways on a motor vehicle, leading to the death of a woman (Tejaswini Sulakhe) and her child (Vihan) riding on a scooter in HBR Layout.
+Some officials of the BMRCL and the Nagarjuna Construction Company (with whom the BMRCL had a contract) had been booked.
 This has led to allegations of corruption and negligence of the civic bodies by the media.
+BMRCL announced a financial assistance of ₹ 20 lakh.
+Chief Minister Basavaraj Bommai also announced a separate compensation of Rs 10 lakh for each of the deaths from the Chief Ministers' Relief Fund.

+In October 2023, a proposal was made to rename the Namma Metro after the 12th-century Kannada philosopher Basaveshwara.
+Many citizens urged that the original name of the metro be kept, with some telling the government to focus on other infrastructure projects in Bengaluru.

+The opening of the Yellow Line was delayed to lack of trainsets.
+The train contract was granted to Chinese company CRRC, which struggled first to obtain clearances for a new manufacturing facility, then was unable to secure visas for Chinese engineers until December 2023 due to a downturn in China–India relations.